zer0vox/hcoe-js-class/README.md

 # hcoe-js-class
 Training class progress for Mern Stack
-Day 1 - Introduction to Git
+Day 1 - Introduction to Git and setting up of SSH key : added MIPBOOK to ssh